mgrebenets/mgrebenets.github.io/_posts/2015-02-01-bamboo-remote-agent.md

 # and so on...
 {% endhighlight %}

-Using `wrapper.conf` is preferred over jamming this arguments in launch agent plist.
+Using `wrapper.conf` is preferred over jamming these arguments in launch agent plist.

 ## Firewall

-If you agent sits in corporate network and server is in the outer world (e.g. EC2 cloud), you will face a bitter firewall issues.
+If you agent sits in corporate network and server is in the outer world (e.g. EC2 cloud), you will face some nasty firewall issues.
 Have a look at official [Atlassian documentation](https://confluence.atlassian.com/display/BAMBOO021/Running+Bamboo+behind+a+firewall+with+Remote+Agents+outside+the+firewall).
-Ports number **8085** and **54663** (unless you specified different numbers) are used for bi-directional communication agent and the server.
-Best practice is to open these ports both ways.
+Ports number **8085** and **54663** (unless you specified different numbers) are used for bi-directional communication between agent and the server.
+Best practice is to open these ports in both directions.
 While lower port numbers are usually open, ports like 54663 need an exclusion rules configured in your company firewall.
 From experience this task can be either hard or impossible.
 Did you ever have that feeling that Network team is an extra layer or red tape and are there not to help you but to do the opposite?
 Welcome to the club then :).

-To answer your question why Mac agent can be in the Cloud as well, see bits of my rant in [Bamboo vs Jenkins]({% post_url 2015-01-29-bamboo-vs-jenkins %}) and [this discussion](https://answers.atlassian.com/questions/22655/bamboo-mac-agent).
+To answer your question why Mac agent cannot be in the Cloud as well, see bits of my rant in [Bamboo vs Jenkins]({% post_url 2015-01-29-bamboo-vs-jenkins %}) and [this discussion](https://answers.atlassian.com/questions/22655/bamboo-mac-agent).

 ## Summary